Associate email@example.com 919.250.2110

 Shape Smith Debnam Raleigh The Landmark Center 4601 Six Forks Road Suite 400 Raleigh, NC 27609

-Currently, Andrew is a member of the North Carolina State Bar, the Estate Planning and Fiduciary Law section of the North Carolina Bar Association, the Wake County Bar Association and the Durham Orange Estate Planning Council.
-He also assists Veterans as a Veterans Affairs accredited attorney.
+Currently, Andrew is a member of the North Carolina State Bar, the Estate Planning and Fiduciary Law Section of the North Carolina Bar Association, and the Wake County Bar Association.

 Originally from Grand Haven, Michigan, Andrew attended the University of Michigan, graduating with a Bachelor of Arts degree in Political Science.
 He later attended Michigan State University College of Law before moving south to North Carolina.
-Andrew now lives in Cary with his wife and daughter and spends his free time running and golfing.
+Andrew now lives in Cary with his wife and two children and spends his free time running and playing golf.

 Wealthy individuals and families have long used different types of trusts to pass on their assets at death.
 Properly-structured trust instruments can… Read More